Ben Koller: Mutoid Man (2012–present)

 Koller recorded some songs as a two-piece band with Stephen Brodsky of Cave In in mid-2012 under the name Mutoid Man.
 The project was properly announced in March 2013, and its debut EP, Helium Head, was released in November 2013 through Magic Bullet Records.
 Describing the sound of the new project, Brodsky said, "The material picks up from where we left off with the Cave In Shapeshifter/Dead Already cassingle, written with Ben in the band.
 The two of us ran with that sound and formula and took it as far as we could go."
-Koller and Brodsky were later joined by bassist Nick Cageao to form a three-piece band, and released their first full-length album Bleeder on June 30, 2015 through Sargent House.
+Koller and Brodsky were later joined by bassist Nick Cageao to form a three-piece band, and released their first full-length album Bleeder on June 30, 2015, through Sargent House.
 The band released their second full-length album, War Moans, in June 2017.

 Additional projects and contributions

 In 2005, Cave In drummer John-Robert Conners left the band after a wrist injury that prevented him from being able to play.
 Ben Koller became his temporary replacement during Cave In's tour in support of their fourth studio album, Perfect Pitch Black.
 Before the group went on hiatus in 2006, the band recorded two songs with Koller.
 The two songs, "Dead Already" and "Shapeshifter", were released together on a limited edition cassette single sold during 2005 and 2006 tours.
 Conners returned to Cave In when they reunited in 2009.

 Acid Tiger is Koller's psychedelic punk side project with Lukas Previn (The A.K.A.s), Adam Wentworth (Bloodhorse / All Pigs Must Die), and J Rattlesnake.
 Previn described the band as having, "no plan or guideline for us other than getting our friends in a room and playing all the riffs we had that didn't work for the other bands we are in."
 Acid Tiger signed to Deathwish Inc. in July 2009, and released their self-titled debut on April 27, 2010.

 In 2010, Koller became the temporary touring replacement for John-Robert Conners in his side project Doomriders.

 He filled in for Killer Be Killed's drummer Dave Elitch for their 2015 Soundwave performance.
 He later became the full time drummer on July 30, 2015.

-Koller recorded in 2017 an album with The Armed.
+Koller recorded drums for the 2017 album "Only Love" with The Armed.

+Koller recorded drums for the Carpenter Brut song "Leather Terror" in 2022.